Clearout/clearout.github.io/blacktemple.md

 - Lust on pull
 - Melee in two groups one at each foot
-- Ranged spread 6 yards away
+- Ranged spread 6 yards away from eachother
 - Free players hit by spine by clicking it
 - When boss bubbles heal raid to full
-- When raid healed to full a player that looted a spine fires it at Naj'entus
+- When raid is healed to full, a player that looted a spine fires it at Naj'entus

 ## Supremus